stryker-mutator/stryker-dashboard/README.md

 ### Build the application

 Building the application is easy.
-First run `npm install && npm run build`, to build the application.
+First run `pnpm install && pnpm run build`, to build the application.

 ### Configuration